 Galden Jampaling Monastery

 The monastery is on a hilltop.
-Enter it from east side and a paved road leads up from the town below.
+Enter it from the east side and a paved road leads up from the town below.
 Visit the impressive Tseni Dukhang and the old Khampa weaponry.
-Back outside, the monastery's enormous kitchen is well worth a look, but only men cna go inside.
+Back outside, the monastery's enormous kitchen is well worth a look, but only men can go inside.
 And the main assembly hall dukhang is particularly impressive, especially when it is packed with hundreds of murmuring monks.

+- It is open during the whole day, but some chapels close at 16:00pm.
 There is no admission fee to enter Jampaling Monastery.

 - It is suitable for traveling there all year round, but the best time to visit is from June to September as it is with the best scenery and warmest weather during this period.

 - To reach Galden Jampaling Monastery, you need to reach Chamdo by land or by air first.
 If by land, from Lhasa, it is about 1,100KM via Nyingchi, about 900KM via Nagqu; it is about 1,200KM no matter from Chengdu or Kunming.
 If by air, there are airlines from Lhasa, Chengdu, Chongqing, Xi’an, Shenzhen, Tianjin to Chamdo Bangda Airport.